 - Canal St. Martin, 10th Arrondissement, close to train station

 - 11th Arrondissement – Bastille, République and Nation, best area to stay in Paris for nightlife

 - Montmartre, 18th Arrondissement, where to stay in Paris on a budget

 13 Best Areas to Stay in Paris, France

 To help you decide where to stay in Paris, I have narrowed the many neighborhoods of the city down to just the 13 best districts for you to consider.
 I’ve highlighted what each district has to offer so you can see where to stay in Paris to easily visit all the attractions on your list.

-1. 7th Arrondissement – the Eiffel Tower, where to stay in Paris for first time
+1. Eiffel Tower, 7th Arrondissement, where to stay in Paris with a view of Eiffel Tower

 The 7th Arrondissement, to the west of the city centre, is one of the most popular areas for tourists to stay in Paris.
 This is due to one simple reason.
 It’s where the Eiffel Tower is located.
 The Eiffel Tower is the most iconic landmark in all of France and tourists flock to take photos in front of it.

 The 7th Arrondissement is a very large district.
 If you specifically want to stay near the Eiffel Tower, you are going to need to look for accommodation in the west end of the area.
 Of course, hotels in the area charge premium rates for the high demand, so this is not ideal if you are on a tight budget.

 If you are specifically wanting a view of the Eiffel Tower from your room, you will certainly need to consider how that will amp up the prices.
 However, if you are planning a luxury vacation, you will have plenty of choices for luxury hotels to choose from.